abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab1.md

      ![A screenshot to copy credentials](../media/lab-01/21042025(3).png)

-3. On the Sign into Microsoft Azure tab, you will see the login screen, enter the following Email/ Username and then click on **Next**.
+3. On the Sign into Microsoft Azure tab, you will see the login screen.
+Enter the following Email/ Username and then click on **Next**.

    * Email/Username: <inject key="AzureAdUserEmail"></inject>